 Avoid exposing your ring to harsh chemicals.
 Many chemicals, including some that are found in solvents and even some household cleaning agents, can damage your wedding ring.
 They are particularly harmful to the finish of wooden wedding rings, which are typically coated with cyanoacrylate glue (aka, CA glue) to give them a sheen and protective finish.

-Metal rings that have been plated, such as gold plated carbide rings, or coated in order to achieve a particular finish, can also be affected by harsh chemicals.
+Fine jewelry and metal rings that have been plated, such as gold plated carbide rings, or coated in order to achieve a particular finish, can also be affected by harsh chemicals.

 At Rustic & Main, we design our rings to be water-resistant so you don't have to take off your ring before showering or washing your hands.
 That being said, constant sustained exposure to water can be damaging, so you might not want to wear your ring while swimming, especially if you do it as part of your daily exercise routine.

 Wedding rings are meant to be worn at all times to demonstrate your lifelong love and commitment, but there are certain situations in which it's best to remove your ring.
 This is to keep your ring safe and ensure your own well-being.

 Remove your ring before engaging in any high-impact activity that might damage it.
 That includes things like playing basketball and lifting weights.
 You should also remove your ring before doing potentially dangerous activities with your hands, such as working on machinery.
 If your ring gets caught, it can cause an injury known as ring avulsion.
 It's no picnic (just ask Jimmy Fallon).

 Should You Have Your Ring Checked by a Professional?